Blosc/blogsite/pages/blosc-in-depth/index.rst

 processors so as to accelerate the compression/decompression process to a maximum.

-To whet your appetite look at the kind of speed that Blosc can reach:
+To whet your appetite look at the kind of speed that Blosc can reach for BloscLZ, its default codec:

 .. |blosclz-c| image::   /images/blosclz-comp.png
 .. |blosclz-d| image::   /images/blosclz-decomp.png